CBD For Anxiety in Horses

 When their natural instincts aren’t supported, that’s where anxiety may kick in.
 For example, when your mare or stallion is stuck in a 12’ x 12’ stall, that doesn’t exactly suit their natural environment.
 Naturally, they are born to be able to walk around, graze, eat small meals, and experience freedom among other horses.

-Symptoms of Horse Anxiety
+Symptoms of Anxiety in Horses

 - Weave-walking: Weaving from side-to-side or swaying side-to-side.
 They may walk sideways a few steps and then continue the same routine continuously.
 If the stall is large enough, you may also notice pacing or walking in circles.

 - Shaking: Horses may shake or tremble while standing or being walked/ridden.
 You will likely be able to visibly notice her skin switching.